 Another reason is that of injury.
-Injury affects the mechanics and motor programming of the body.
+The injury affects the mechanics and motor programming of the body.
 The tendency is that some muscles will have to work harder, compensating for the weaker muscles.
 Your movement patterns will change over time and you might not even know it.

 How Important Is It to Activate Your Glutes?

-Waking your glutes up allows you to have brain-muscle connection which helps fire up your muscle and ready to take on some work.
+Waking your glutes up allows you to have a brain-muscle connection which helps fire up your muscle and is ready to take on some work.

 Studies say that isolated training of the glutes can enhance the activation of the motor units and the recruitment efficiency, meaning it can improve any performance.
 It can also reduce the risk of injuries because stronger glutes mean less strain in the lower back and less stress on the knee.